faizan2700/library_project/README.md

 - Ensure your code follows the project's coding standards and conventions.
 - Submit a pull request with a clear description of your changes and their purpose.
 - Participate in discussions, code reviews, and issue tracking to help improve the project collaboratively.

+## API Documentation
+1. API documenation is prepared with Swagger API library. you can visit /swagger endpoints for the same afte running project.
+2. With Swagger UI, developers can test API endpoints in real-time, sending requests and examining responses without the need for external tools.

 ## License
 This project is licensed under the MIT License, which allows for free use, modification, and distribution of the software.